 The pongs also represent his three powers:

-Generally, the trident is a symbol of the balance created by the three facets of consciousness which are cognition, affection, and conation.
+Generally, the trident is a symbol of the balance created by the three facets of consciousness: cognition, affection, and conation.

 21. The Saffron Color

-Hindu saints also wear robes that are dyed using saffron to symbolize humility and the renunciation of material life.
+Hindu saints also wear robes dyed using saffron to symbolize humility and the renunciation of material life.

 22. The Yajnopavita (Sacred Thread)

-The Yajnopavita is a thin yellow thread that is given to young Hindu males to signify spiritual awakening after they have undergone the Upanayana ritual.
-Once the young males have undergone the ritual, they are referred to as “twice born.”
+During the upanayana ritual, a boy is wearing yellow Yajnopavita thread (from left shoulder to waist).
+The Yajnopavita is a thin yellow thread given to young Hindu males to signify spiritual awakening after undergoing the Upanayana ritual.
+Once the young males have undergone the ritual, they are referred to as “twice-born.”

 The sacred thread comprises of three intertwined threads that symbolize the Trimurti.
 This thread is also a symbol of the three Vedas texts: Rigveda, Samaveda, and Yajurveda.